BALD-rs/Hack-K-State-2024-Hardware/README.md

 # Hack K-State - The Aparatus

 The Aparatus is a hardware interface for *The Fateful Five*, a game developed by BALD-rs for Hack K-State 2024.
 Its main purpose is to provide an accessible, non-distracting, and easily understandable alternative for a traditional mouse and keyboard setup.
+The Repo for the game can be found at https://github.com/BALD-rs/hack-kstate-game-js

 ![The Aparatus](assets/the-aparatus.jpg)